ariacom/Seal-Report/README.md

 * Visual Studio 2013 with MVC 4

 ##License
-Seal Report is licensed under <a href="http://www.apache.org/licenses/LICENSE-2.0" target="_blank">the Apache License, Version 2.0</a>
+Seal Report is licensed under the <a href="http://www.apache.org/licenses/LICENSE-2.0" target="_blank">Apache License, Version 2.0</a>